NEONScience/NEON-Data-Skills/tutorials/GEE/Python/01_aop_intro_gee_py/Intro_AOP_Datasets_GEE_Python.md

 After completing this tutorial, you will be able to use Python to:

 * Determine the available AOP datasets in Google Earth Engine
-* Read in and visualize AOP Reflectance, RGB Camera, and Lidar raster datasets
+* Read in and visualize AOP Reflectance, Canopy Nitrogen, RGB Camera, and Lidar raster datasets
 * Become familiar with the AOP Image Properties
 * Filter data based off image properties to pull in dataset(s) of interest
 * Explore the interactive mapping features in `geemap`